 Bioavailability is the amount of a substance that is absorbed into the body's systemic circulation.
 When discussing dogs and their meals, it is the proportion of micronutrients that are digested and absorbed by a dog's body, rather than being passed through as waste.
 The bioavailability of micronutrients for a dog will depend heavily on the quality of the food you feed it.

-To optimise bioavailability of micronutrients for your dog, look for foods which are dehydrated, freeze-dried, raw or frozen as these won’t have been subjected to such high temperatures.
-It may also be favourable to switch your dog to a raw diet so that nutrients remain present in their most natural form, providing maximum bioavailability.
+To optimize bioavailability of micronutrients for your dog, look for foods which are dehydrated, freeze-dried, raw or frozen as these won't have been subjected to such high temperatures.
+It may also be favorable to switch your dog to a raw diet so that nutrients remain present in their most natural form, providing maximum bioavailability.

 Is raw feeding better for athletic dogs?